WiX Improvement Proposals

 Break it down, if necessary, to discrete ideas.
 We don't want to lose the big picture but breaking down big ideas helps ensure you've thought through all the steps and helps others better understand your proposal.

-Open a feature request on the WiX toolset issue tracker.
-Provide enough detail about what the improvement does and how it makes WiX better; that allows the triage team and attendees to offer feedback and, if all goes well, schedule the feature in an appropriate release.
+Open a feature request on the WiX Toolset issue tracker.
+Provide enough detail about what the improvement does and how it makes WiX better; that allows the triage team and those attending our fortnightly triage meetings to offer feedback and, if all goes well, schedule the feature in an appropriate release.

 Draft your WIP.
 Get the ideas "down on paper."
 Send a pull request to get feedback on the draft and updated in the WiX Git repository.